Growing up, almost every other Friday my mother would serve our family this tuna macaroni salad. (Fish on Fridays, it’s a Catholic thing.)

 - 1/4 cup chopped fresh parsley

-- 2 (5 oz) cans of tuna, packed in olive oil (do not drain), or if you get tuna packed in water, drain the water out and add 2-3 Tbsp olive oil.
+- 2 (5-ounce) cans tuna, packed in olive oil (if it's packed in water, drain and add 2 to 3 tablespoons of extra virgin olive oil)

 - 1/4 cup mayonnaise (more to taste)

 - 1/2 teaspoon sweet Hungarian paprika

 - Fresh ground pepper

 1 Cook the macaroni: In a saucepan, add 1 cup of elbow macaroni to 1 quart of boiling water with an added teaspoon of salt.
 Cook at a rolling boil uncovered for about 10 minutes until the macaroni is just a little more cooked than al dente.